misrab/docs/Dai.md

 In parallel, the collateral of the CDP is sold off in a Collateral Auction where all proceeds (also denominated in Dai) up to the CDP debt amount plus a Liquidation Penalty (another Risk Parameter determined by MKR voting) is used to buy up MKR and remove it from circulation (directly counteracting the MKR dilution that happened during the Debt Auction).
 If enough Dai is bid to fully cover the CDP debt plus the Liquidation Penalty, the Collateral Auction switches to a reverse bid mechanism and tries to sell as little collateral as possible; any leftover collateral is returned to the original owner of the CDP.

-During normal operation of The Dai Credit System, CDP’s continually accumulate a Stability Fee (the rate of accumulation is determined by the Stability Fee Risk Parameter).
+During normal operation of the Dai Credit System, CDP’s continually accumulate a Stability Fee (the rate of accumulation is determined by the Stability Fee Risk Parameter).
 When a CDP is closed by the CDP user during normal operation, the Dai accumulated by the Stability Fee is used to perform "Buy&Burn", automatically buying up MKR from the market and permanently removing it from circulation.
 This results in a continuous cash flow from CDP users to MKR holders as long as the system remains solvent.

 Liquidations aren't guaranteed to be profitable even if triggered when the collateral-to-debt ratio of the CDP is positive.
 Slippage during a market crash could cause the Collateral Auction to burn less MKR than what was diluted from the Debt Auction, resulting in net loss for MKR holders and a net increase of the MKR supply.
 Target Price, Target Rate, and the Sensitivity Parameter